RuchitMicro/django-admin.py/README.md

 - **`inline`**: Define inline models to be displayed.

 ### Example with JSONField Schema

-If you have a JSONField in your model, you can customize its form field using a schema:
+If you have a JSONField in your model, you can customize its form field using a schema, note that this makes use of another [open-source project](https://github.com/json-editor/json-editor) and in this version, it's been muted:

 ```python
 class MyModel(models.Model):